cetmix/cetmix-tower/cetmix_tower_server/readme/CONFIGURE.md

 ## Configure Variables

-To configure variables go to the `Cetmix Tower/Settings` ans select the `Variables` menu.
+To configure variables go to the `Cetmix Tower/Settings` and select the `Variables` menu.

 ### Variables Applicability